-Of course the above hardly serves as a reassurance once many are faced with a 400-word passage on the use of or a Text Completion that asks you to distinguish between ‘extenuating’ and ‘corroborating.’
+Of course, the above hardly serves to reassure when faced with a 400-word passage on some obscure topic or a Text Completion that asks you to distinguish between ‘extenuating’ and ‘corroborating.’
 The simple fact is that the GRE verbal is very hard, even for Ph.D. candidates.
-The writing is dense, stylistic; the vocabulary is esoteric, daunting.
+The writing is dense and stylistic; the vocabulary esoteric and daunting.

 How hard is GRE Writing?

 Neither essay in the GRE writing section is particularly difficult.
-The real difficulty for many stems from rusty writing skills (it may be years–or even decades!-since the last five-paragraph essay), or the simple fact that some never properly learned how to write a five-paragraph essay.
-Whether you fall into that group or not, trying to score a ‘6’ is hard, even for confident writers (only a tiny percent of AWA essays are awarded a perfect ‘6’).
+The real difficulty for many stems from rusty writing skills (it may be years — or even decades! — since the last five-paragraph essay), or the simple fact that some never properly learned how to write a five-paragraph essay.
+Whether you fall into that group or not, scoring a ‘6’ is hard, even for confident writers (only a tiny percent of AWA essays are awarded a perfect ‘6’).

-This is not a post to dissuade; this is actually a post to inspire.
-Since even if you don’t know the difference between a parabola and a hyperbole (one belongs in math, the other in verbal), you can still do very well on the GRE—with enough studying.
+Even if you don’t know the difference between a parabola and a hyperbole (one belongs in math, the other in verbal), you can still do very well on the GRE — with enough studying.
 The GRE test is a competitive exam.
-To score in the top 20% allows you to miss many a dozen questions on either the Verbal or the Quant section.
-Another way of looking at it, just as you struggle on a very difficult three-blank Text Completion, or a probability question involving the combinations formula, so too do 99% of the students taking the test.
+To score in the top 20%, you can miss up to a dozen questions on either Verbal or Quant.

+Here’s another way of looking at it: Just as you struggle on a very difficult three-blank Text Completion, or a probability question involving the combinations formula, so too do 99% of the students taking the test.
 You do not have to answer every question correctly to score well.

-1. Give yourself plenty of time to prep (do not make the GRE a more stressful experience than it needs to be).
+- Give yourself plenty of time to prep (do not make the GRE a more stressful experience than it needs to be).
 People need to study for the GRE for different lengths of time–what worked for a friend may not work for you.

-2. Learn how to study for the GRE (this blog is a helpful resource to get you started)
+- Learn how to study for the GRE (this blog is a helpful resource to get you started).

 To find out more about specifics of the test, check out the Ultimate GRE Guide!
 And, if you’d like to study on your phone, you can find this post along with many additional resources (video lessons, practice questions, study guides, and more) in our GRE Prep App: